open-telemetry/semantic-conventions/docs/gen-ai/gen-ai-metrics.md

 ### Metric: `gen_ai.token.usage`

+This metric is [required][MetricRecommended] when an operation involves the usage of tokens and the count is readily available.

+For example, if GenAI system returns usage information in the streaming response, it SHOULD be used.
+Or if GenAI system returns each token independently, instrumentation SHOULD count number of output tokens and record the result.

+If instrumentation cannot efficiently obtain number of input and/or output tokens, it MAY allow users to enable offline token counting.
+Otherwise it MUST NOT report usage metric.

 This metric SHOULD be specified with [ExplicitBucketBoundaries] of [1, 4, 16, 64, 256, 1024, 4096, 16384, 65536, 262144, 1048576, 4194304, 16777216, 67108864].